Before the beginning . . .

 Though 1952 brought the sorrow of the King's death, leading to Guides across the Country renewing their Promises at their unit meetings in order to swear their allegiance to the new monarch, it meant that 1953 saw major celebrations to mark the coronation of Queen Elizabeth II.
-A special Guide 'Coronation' book was published which gave details both of the ceremonial, and the Queen's Guide career.
+A special Guide 'Coronation' book was published which gave details both of the ceremonial, and the Queen's own Guide and Ranger career.
 There was a special badge to be worn on uniforms, and all sorts of pageants and celebrations were arranged during the year.
 Guiding members around Britain did special good turns, which were specially recorded and sent to the Queen as an expression of their service and loyalty.
-The event was especially valued, as the Queen had been a Guide, Sea Ranger, and then served as Chief Ranger of the Empire, a title which has not been awarded since.
+The event was especially valued, as the Queen had been a Guide, Sea Ranger, and then served as Chief Ranger of the Empire, a title in which she was succeeded by her sister Princess Margaret, but which has not been awarded since.

 In 1957 Guiding celebrated the centenary of Robert Baden-Powell's birth with a special World Camp at held by special inviatation in Windsor Great Park, and many smaller camps were held in locations around Britain.
 On the night of his birthday, all Guiding members were asked to put lit candles in the windows of their houses.